nus-cs2030s/2021-s2/docs/19-exception.md

 }
 ```

-Note that executing the `throw` statement causes the method to immediately returns.
+Note that executing the `throw` statement causes the method to immediately return.
 In the example above, the initialization of the center `c` and radius `r` does not happen.

 The caller then can catch and handle this exception:
 ```Java